zbutfly/biblio/README.md

 ### Configuration

-The site is based on two repositories: `host` and `shelf`.
+The site is based on two repositories: `biblio` (host site) and `liblio` (shelf site).

 So Configuration is splitted into two.
 Configuration file should be placed under the `/_biblio` folder of repositories.
-If the `shelf` configuration is not found, some configuration item will be same as the `host` (which means you host your `shelf` in the same site of `host`).
+If the `liblio` configuration is not found, some configuration item will be same as the **`biblio`** (which means you host your `liblio` in the same site of `biblio`).

+- `_biblio/liblio.json`: main configuration of the liblio site.

-Configurations can also be overrided by url parameters (query string), so that you can directly access your `shelf` repository by this site url with just customizing query string (refer to the `security` section for tracking).
+Configurations can also be overrided by url parameters (query string), so that you can directly access your `liblio` repository by this site url with just customizing query string (refer to the `security` section for tracking).

-The starter page of `biblio` site will be the README of your `shelf` repository.
+The starter page of `biblio` site will be the README of your `liblio` repository.

 ### Shelf